rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

 az ml experiment submit -c docker my_script.py
 ```

-In the Workbench, go to the **Jobs** panel on the right and click on the green **Completed** button to see any results printed by the script.
+In Workbench, go to the **Jobs** panel on the right and click on the green **Completed** button to see any results printed by the script.
 Does the `matplotlib` version number match the version number in `conda_dependencies.yml`?
 Conda creates an execution environment for our project and binds our Python scripts and their dependencies so that its execution environment can be isolated from that of other projects.
 By submitting the above command, we created a Docker image with our project and used Conda to handle the script and its dependencies, which Conda does by creating a new "environment" for the project.
 We created a Conda environment automatically in the last step is because in the `aml_config/docker.runconfig` file we point to `conda_dependencies.yml` and we set `PrepareEnvironment: true`.

 Most of us do not develop or test our Python scripts from the Python console.
 Instead we prefer to use an IDE like Code or Jupyter Notebooks.
 To launch a Jupyter Notebook session for a given project, return to the command prompt and run `az ml notebook start`.
 This will open up a browser session (`localhost:8888`) and present our project parent directory.
 On the right side, click on **New** and examine the content of the dropdown.
 It should include `hello_bootcamp local` and `hello_bootcamp docker` with are the Conda environments associated with our project.
 Click on `hello_bootcamp docker` and paste in and run the following code in the cell of the new Jupyter Notebook that opens (To run a cell in a Jupyter Notebook, simply select the cell and press **CTRL+Enter**).